rocketeers-app/rocketeers/content/articles/hosting/top-processes-cpu.md

 ---
-title: How to get processes with highest CPU usage
+title: How to get top processes with highest CPU usage
-slug: how-to-get-processes-with-highest-cpu-usage
+slug: top-processes-cpu
 category: Hosting
 intro: Want to know what's causing your server to slow down or what's keeping all these resources for itself.
 This command shows you which processes take it all.
 published_at: 2022-08-12